-We advise clients to also develop the habit of lubricating threads with a high-temperature copper-based anti-seize compound. -ESPECIALLY with semiautomatic rifles as the heat generated from high volume, sustained shooting can quite literally weld the can to the muzzle!
+We advise clients also to develop the habit of lubricating threads with a high-temperature copper-based anti-seize compound. -ESPECIALLY with semiautomatic rifles, as the heat generated from high volume, sustained shooting can weld the can to the muzzle!

 The slimmer sporter/hunting contour barrels are where the issue becomes very relevant.
 We do not keep records on every single sporter barrel contour available from every manufacturer.
-You will have to do some research on your end to make sure your barrel can be safely threaded for a suppressor at the finish length you are requesting.
+You will have to do some research on your end to ensure your barrel can be safely threaded for a suppressor at the finished length you request.

 When using a Bartlein #3 contour sporter barrel as an example, the following would apply for approximate barrel lengths that meet the +.100" rule:

 - 1/2-28 = 26" max finish length

 - 5/8-24 = 18" max finish length

 - M18x1 = Cannot be used as the barrel will be shorter than the 16" minimum required by law for a non-SBR-type rifle.